harleydutton/tabula-rasa/README.md

 - images
   - add an example image/table for the store
   - add an example image for a whole setting
+- feedback
+  - which terms need to go in the glossary. does the glossary need to exist?
+  - does the attacking section need subsections?
+  - where do we need example images, charts, or descriptions?
 - formatting
   - format things using legend
   - make sure all formatting options appearing in the legend can be in a list so the legend looks less crazy and random.